ferparra/My-Readwise/pages/What Is Analytics Engineering%3F (highlights).md

 - Highlights first synced by [[Readwise]] [[Nov 19th, 2022]]
 	- Analytics engineers provide clean data sets to end users, modeling data in a way that empowers end users to answer their own questions.
-	- Analytics engineers provide clean data sets to end users, modeling data in a way that empowers end users to answer their own questions.
-While a data analyst spends their time analyzing data, an analytics engineer spends their time transforming, testing, deploying, and documenting data.
-Analytics engineers apply software engineering best practices like version control and continuous integration to the analytics code base.
+	- Analytics engineers provide clean data sets to [[end users]], modeling data in a way that empowers end users to answer their own questions.
+While a [[data analyst]] spends their time analyzing data, an [[analytics engineer]] spends their time transforming, testing, deploying, and documenting data.
+Analytics engineers apply [[software engineering]] best practices like [[version control]] and [[continuous integration]] to the analytics code base.
 		- **Tags**: #[[favorite]]
 	- Is it possible to build a single table that allows us to answer this entire set of business questions?
 	  What is clearest possible naming convention for tables in our warehouse?